Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

     print(ele.line)
 ```

 The above example requires only simple string comparison by the user and is valid by mypy.
-If we remove the `Literal`
+If we replace the `Literal`
 typing and type each `kind` as `str`, mypy complains:

 ```cmd